cyberacademydev/cyberevents/docs/cybercon.md

 # cyberCon0
 For [the event](https://www.eventbrite.com/e/cybercon18-tickets-52430689604) one contract must be deployed.
-This contract must define basic interactions between organizer, speakers and participants.
+This contract must define basic interactions between Organizer, Speakers and Attendees.

 ## Roles